Our advice on costumes

 The Roman (or oversized) shoulder

-It includes padding (called “padding”) which will further mark the lines of your body.
+It includes padding which will further accentuate the lines of your body.

-Less varied, the pants can be straight, pleated or cigarette (very fitted, without molding the legs).
-Original, lapels (hems) can be a very good option for a little old school look!
+Less varied, the pants can be straight, pleated or cigarette (very tight, without molding the legs).
+Original, the cuffs (hems) can be a very good option for a little old school look!

-It designates the combination of a jacket and pants, made from the same fabric and requiring tailoring know-how.
-When a vest accompanies the ensemble, we speak of a “complete” or three-piece suit.
+It refers to the combination of a jacket and trousers, made from the same fabric and requiring tailoring expertise.
+When a waistcoat accompanies the ensemble, we speak of a "complete" or three-piece suit.

-The origins of the two-piece suit appeared in the 17th century; when leotards, breeches and vests matched by color.
-However, it was not until the middle of the 19th century that the two-piece suit we know today appeared in England.
+The origins of the two-piece suit are said to have appeared in the 17th century; when the justaucorps, breeches and waistcoats were matched by colour.
+However, it was not until the middle of the 19th century that the two-piece suit that we know today appeared in England.

 Our items Related